Ardrasal/GeoData-Django/README.md

     **Solution:**

     I consulted with Clinton from Momentum, who thought that pandas would be problematic for the future steps in this challenge.
-He suggested I use the simpler csv Reader that I had previously rejected.
+He suggested I use the simpler CSV Reader that I had previously rejected.
 Specifically, the DictReader.
 So I scrapped pandas.
 I spent many hours working with pandas in this project.
 Goodbye beautiful code!
 I'll never forget you!

     In memoriam: